Retirement tips from the experts

 Who knows retirement better than those that have already retired.

-A recent American study by Lincoln Long Life Institute, asked adults in their 60's and 70s — with several years of retirement under their belts and annual income of at least $75,000 — what advice they would share with their children about later life.
+A recent American study by Lincoln Long Life Institute asked adults in their 60’s and 70s — with several years of retirement under their belts and annual income of at least $75,000 — what advice they would share with their children about later life.
 Who better to ask about retirement tips than retirees themselves?
-Here's a few tips from this study.
+Here are a few tips from this study.

 Start planning and the earlier the better